iourinski/longSort/README.md

 *1000000* number of lines in the generated file and  */tmp/rnd_bible.txt* path to resulting file.
 The script DOES not generate meaningfult texts, it generated random sequences of 0 to 15 random words.

+# tests

+Tests can be used to see how different sorters can be used